hydroframe/ParFlow_Short_Course/Exercises/Little_Washita/README.md

 •	Double click on the Pseudocolor to get the plot options.
 Change the min to 0 and the max to 0.05.
 Apply and Dismiss.
 •	Use the time slider to advance through the simulation.
 ```

-3. Use PFTools to calculate the flow at the outlet using `Flow_Calculation.tcl`
+3. Use PFTools to calculate the flow at the outlet using `PrePost_Processing/Flow_Calculation.tcl`
+  - Change the run name, output directory and number of timesteps to process in the top of the script
+  - `tclsh Flow_Calculation.tcl`

-4. Copy `flow_out.txt` into excel or open in R and plot the time series
+4. Copy `flow_out.txt` that was created in step 3 into excel or open in R and plot the time series

-Additional Exercises:
+###### Additional Tests to Run:
 1. Change the run time, rainfall timing and magnitude
 2. Change `Flow_Calculation.tcl` to look at the flow in alternate locations
 3. Use the *set* command to set the slopex and slopey file names in the top of the tcl script.
 Then modify the rest of the script to refer to these new variables rather than using the complete file path.